beatwad/kaggle_tips/ICR/README.md

 * ✅ Try to drop DA - CV improves, LB slightly decreases
 * ✅ Train each model on individual KFold split
 * ✅ Ensemble TabPFNs with different number of ensembles in settings - doesn't work
+* ⏺ Real class balance on the LB seems to be 1:3, use it in your model
+* ⏺ Try to do different RandomUnderSample for every model
+* ⏺ Try to find out LB feature distribution
-* ⏺ Try different number of folds; 11 folds - LB slightly decreases
+* ⏺ Try different number of folds; 11 folds - LB slightly decreases, 15 folds - LB increases
 * ⏺ Try different number of models
 * ⏺ Try RandomOverSampling from the same imblearn library
-* ⏺ Try different number of models
-* 🟦 TabPFN, as all transformers, may be sensitive to uninformative features.
+* ⏺ TabPFN, as all transformers, may be sensitive to uninformative features.
 And this dataset has a lot of them.
 Try to drop features one-by-one and check if TabPFN performance increases
+* 🟦 Delete outliers using AdjustedScaler from adjdatatools
 * 🟦 Make submission without clipping outliers
 * 🟦 Try to set different class weights on inference, and check if score is changed.
 If it is - we can fit our models to this class distribution
 * 🟦 Try KNN-imputing.
 Or don't use imputation at all?
 * 🟦 Ensemble TabPFN with LGBM, CatBoost, XGBoost, KNN, LinReg and AutoGluon
 * 🟦 Add DNN, optimize it's architechture
 * 🟦 Add TabNet
+* 🟦 Try multi-label classification
+* 🟦 Try regularization for LogReg
 * 🟦 Group by first and last letter of feature name, try to find dependensies between group name/mean/mode/median/min/max/std/nunique/count and target
 * 🟦 Add post-processing based on additional target data (look into Ideas)
-* 🟦 Use DNN with Greedy Bin from this solution: https://github.com/jxzly/Kaggle-American-Express-Default-Prediction-1st-solution
 * ❌ Try DART optimization for XGBoost (too slow)
-* ❌ Split binary prediction into multi-label (to little data)

 ✅ - Done <br>